 Applicants to the program must have a masters in a related area (education, psychology, communication disorders) and teaching experience in a school setting.
 Many go on to faculty positions as in colleges and universities or leadership positions in preschool education.

 Note: The education specialist degree (Ed.S.) is an option for students who would like to pursue an advanced degree beyond a masters, without the dissertation component of the doctorate.

-The Program of Study for the Children, Families and Schools Doctoral Concentration consists of nine required courses totaling 27 credits.
+The Program of Study for the Children, Families and Schools Doctoral Concentration consists of 54 credits that include nine required courses, electives, and dissertation credits.
 Students work with their advisory committee to plan their courses of study.

 |Content Area||Course Requirement||Credits|

 Doctoral students in the Children, Families and Schools concentration are required to take a minimum of 7 courses taught by CFS faculty and are encouraged to take at least one course outside of the department of Teacher Education and Curriculum Studies, preferably outside of the College of Education.
 Students work with their advisory committee to identify courses that align with the College of Education competencies, the National Association for the Education of Young Children’s Professional Standards, as well as their own scholarly interests.Doctoral course requirements are aligned with the National Association for the Education of Young Children’s Professional Standards for Advanced Programs.

 1. Promoting Child Development and Learning

 Candidates' demonstrations of competence may include using effective methodologies to generate new knowledge about development and the conditions that promote it, as well as using effective teaching strategies to make current child development knowledge meaningful and powerful for future teachers or other community practitioners.